Update on the U.S.-EU Safe Harbor Framework

-The U.S.-EU Safe Harbor Framework provides a method for U.S. companies to transfer personal data from the European Union to the United States that is consistent with the requirements of the European Union Data Protection Directive.
+In 2000, the European Commission, together with the U.S. government, created the U.S. – EU Safe Harbor Framework.
 On December 10, 2008, the Department of Commerce finalized negotiations with the Government of Switzerland to launch a U.S.-Swiss Safe Harbor Framework.
 The Swiss Framework went into force in February 2009 and parallels the U.S.-EU Framework.
 The U.S.-Swiss Framework allows U.S. companies to meet the requirements of the Swiss Federal Act on Data Protection.

-To join the U.S.-EU Safe Harbor, a company must self-certify to the Commerce Department that it complies with seven principles and related requirements that have been deemed to meet the EU’s adequacy standard.
+To join the U.S.-EU Safe Harbor, a company must self-certify to the Commerce Department that it complies with seven principles and related requirements.
 The FTC enforces the promises that companies make when they certify that that they participate in the Safe Harbor Framework.